 Refer also to the writing technique page on this website - it explains about use of fonts (typefaces), colour, headings, capital letters, positioning, etc.

-A 2004 UK survey by the Royal Mail postal service of HR departments in large organizations in the legal, retail, media and accounting sectors, identified these other CV pointers:
+A UK survey by the Royal Mail postal service (back in the days when most job applications were postal) of HR departments in large organizations in the legal, retail, media and accounting sectors, identified these other CV pointers:

 - Incompletely or inaccurately addressed CVs and CV cover letters were rejected immediately by 83% of HR departments.